Join Bicycle NSW today for insurance coverage whilst cycling

 Every dollar donated strengthens our ability to advocate, improve infrastructure, and create lasting change for the cycling community.
 Your donations will directly support impactful campaigns that have already driven significant change.
 This is just a selection of the projects we have influenced and the campaigns we have run over the last few years:

-After 40 years of advocacy, construction has begun on the Sydney Harbour Bridge Cycleway northern access ramp project .
-This long-awaited infrastructure will provide a safer and more accessible route and allow bike riders of all ages and abilities to cycle across the iconic bridge.
+After 40 years of advocacy, construction of the Sydney Harbour Bridge Cycleway northern access ramp is complete.
+This long-awaited infrastructure is safe and accessible, and allows bike riders of all ages and abilities to cycle across the iconic bridge.
 Bicycle NSW's successful campaign highlights the power of persistent advocacy to create meaningful change.

 Bicycle NSW is assisting all levels of government to develop sensible regulation, policy and legislations for e-bikes and batteries, amend road rules, and establish education programs across the state.
 The overarching message?
 The #bikeboom must not be put back in the box.
 Changes to the regulatory framework must expand the industry and enable more riders, of all ages and abilities, to use micromobility on the road to Net Zero.